CNAChino/call-event-service/README.md

 ![TD Image](appdesign.png)

 Notes on NGINX Load Balancing:
-1. gRPC messages are transported over HTTP/2 either over on encrypted TLS or not.
+1. gRPC messages are transported over HTTP/2 either over TLS or not.
 2. NGINX receives gRPC traffic using HTTP and proxies it using **grpc_pass** directive.

 Following is an extract from: